polynomialai/polynomialai.github.io/lens/index.md

 **What is an SDK?**

 [SDK](https://clevertap.com/glossary/sdk/) stands for software development kit or devkit for short.
-It&#39;s a set of software tools and programs used by developers to create [applications](https://clevertap.com/glossary/app/) for specific platforms.
+It"s a set of software tools and programs used by developers to create [applications](https://clevertap.com/glossary/app/) for specific platforms.
 SDK tools will include a range of things, including libraries, documentation, code samples, processes, and guides that developers can use and integrate into their own apps.
 SDKs are designed to be used for specific platforms or programming languages.

 **Virtual Environment**